• Skip to primary navigation

 One day, I imagined that I had a vault where I kept the most valuable lessons I’ve ever learned.

-I opened the vault and was surprised to find that each of those lessons had been hard at the time.
+I opened the vault and was surprised to find that everything in there had been hard at the time.
 Often, deeply painful.

-There was unforgiving weather on trips to the mountains.
-Really hard work.
+I saw unforgiving weather on trips to the mountains.
 Major financial mistakes.
-Cherished ideas I was sure would work but flopped instead.
+Cherished ideas that I was sure would work but didn’t pan out.

+Because my most valuable lessons are so painful, I keep them in a vault and don’t visit them often.
 Isn’t that interesting?
-The lessons I value the most are the ones I seem to be intent on protecting myself from.
+My most valuable lessons are the ones I seem to be intent on protecting myself from.

-That seems backward.
-It seems to me that instead of trying to protect myself, I should build a life that exposes me to those sorts of experiences as often as possible (with some much-needed rest and recovery in between).
+That’s backward.
+Instead of trying to protect myself, I should build a life that exposes me to those sorts of experiences as often as possible (with some much-needed rest and recovery in between).

 I’m trying to cherish hard-earned lessons.